facebook/react-native-website/README.md

 1. Save the files and check in the browser.
 Some changes may require a server restart.
 1. Changes to /docs will only be visible in the latest version of the documentation (master).

-`open http://localhost:3000/react-native/versions.html`to see other versions.
+`open http://localhost:3000/react-native/versions.html` to see other versions.

 ### Test the change